The Double Refuge 🍷 Prologue

 And how should I begin?

-In trying to understand the history of agnosticism, I use Prufrock because he’s both a comic and a serious figure.
-I also use him because he embodies the desire for the oracular epic ideal, as well as the modern inability to embrace or articulate that ideal.
+In trying to understand the history of doubt, I use Prufrock because he’s both a comic and a serious figure.
+I also use him because he embodies the desire for the oracular epic ideal, as well as the modern inability to realize that ideal.

 I see doubt in a million ways, because it leads everywhere.
 Because it has no fixed position, it allows for the exploration of all positions.
 Doubt can be seen in terms of a mountain with its holy Greek spring, or in terms of the mountain ranges that lie beyond that spring.
 These mountains ranges may go from Geneva to Vienna, from Islamabad to China, or from Alaska to Peru.